liam-wiltshire/talks/security/content.md

 - A log analyser and firewall configurator
 - You can write rules for it to check against for given log files, and then define actions to take based on those rules
- - Filters / Jails
+ - Filters define the rules to search for

-TASK: Example
+ - Actions are the result of a match - ban, send email etc
+ - Jails are the combination of a filter and one or more actions

 ---